SeisComP/seiscomp/doc/base/management.rst

 System management
 *****************

-The installation contains various modules for data acquisition, data archiving, processing, distribution and much more.
-To control all these module and to update their configuration the central program :program:`seiscomp` is used with commands and options.
+The installation contains modules for data acquisition, data archiving, processing, distribution and much more.
+To control all these modules and to update their configuration the central program :program:`seiscomp` is used with commands and options.

-:program:`seiscomp` is a Python script and it is installed in :file:`seiscomp/bin/seiscomp`.
+:program:`seiscomp` is a Python script installed in :file:`seiscomp/bin/seiscomp`.
 The graphical tool :ref:`scconfig<scconfig>` is a user-friendly wrapper tool for many commands in :program:`seiscomp`.